It is a pea-sized gland found within a bony structure called a Turkish chair, located at the base of the brain.

-- Frontal or anterior lobe, which represents 80% of the weight of the pituitary gland.
+- The frontal or anterior lobe represents 80% of the weight of the pituitary gland.

 - Posterior lobe.

-The anterior lobe is controlled by the hypothalamus and it does so by releasing the hormones through the blood vessels and the posterior lobe controls it through the nerve impulses.
+The hypothalamus controls the anterior lobe, and it does so by releasing the hormones through the blood vessels, and the posterior lobe controls it through the nerve impulses.